KunalSharma7869/Extract-Transform-Load-project-etl-/README.md

 ETL can be used to improve back-end processes and end-user experiences ETL and cloud
 ETL is often used in the cloud, where both the data sources and the target databases are located.

+In this ipynb file read file with different format like csv ,xlsx,json etc then tranform the file ,manipulate the data and then load the file into single repository ,target database mysql.